yegonk815/yegonk815/README.md

 - 👋 Hi, I’m @yegonk815
 - 👀 I’m interested in learning how to code so I can automate my job more.
 - 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on nothing at the moment.
-I'm still learning the basics and piecing everything together.

 <!---